Voting Early in Pennsylvania

 It’s easy!

-2. Fill out a mail-in ballot request form on site and wait for it to be verified.
+- Fill out a mail ballot request form on site and wait for it to be verified.

-3. Receive and mark your ballot following the instructions provided.
+- Receive and complete your ballot following the instructions provided.

-4. Seal your marked ballot in the white inner secrecy envelope labeled “official ballot.”
+- Place your completed ballot in the inner secrecy envelope labeled “official ballot” and seal it.
 Your ballot MUST be in the secrecy envelope to be counted.

-5. Seal the white smaller secrecy envelope inside the pre-addressed larger, outer return envelope.
+- Seal the smaller secrecy envelope inside the pre-addressed larger, outer return envelope.
 Your ballot MUST be in both envelopes to be counted.

-7. Hand it back to your local county election office for processing.
+- Hand it back to your county’s election office staff for processing.

-**Remember: If you return your voted mail-in or absentee ballot, you cannot then vote at your polling place on Election Day.**
+**Remember: If you return your completed mail-in or absentee ballot, then you cannot vote at your polling place on Election Day.**